 The Commissioner may by notice published in the Gazette delegate any of the Commissioner’s functions under this Act (other than this power of delegation) to the holder of any specified office in the public service of the State or to any specified officer of an agency or instrumentality of the Crown.

-[Section 10 amended by No. 60 of 2011 s.
+[Section 10 amended: No. 60 of 2011 s.
 9.]

 11. Protection of officers